michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 - adj: employing variations in pitch to distinguish meanings of otherwise similar words
 - adj: of or relating to or producing normal tone or tonus in muscles or tissue
 ### Family
+- tonic: supertonic, tonically, tonicity, tonics+
+- atonal: atonalism, atonality, atonally
+- atonalism: atonalistic
+- atonality: atonalities
+- intonate: intonated
+- overtone: overtones
+- semitone: semitones
+- supertonic: supertonics
+- tonal: atonal, tonality, tonally
+- tonality: tonalities
-tonic: supertonic, tonically, tonicity, tonics+;atonal: atonalism, atonality, atonally;atonalism: atonalistic;atonality: atonalities;intonate: intonated;overtone: overtones;semitone: semitones;supertonic: supertonics;tonal: atonal, tonality, tonally;tonality: tonalities;tone: intonate, overtone, semitone, tonal, toned, toneless, toner, tones, tonic, toning, undertone;toned: toneder, tonedest;toneless: tonelessly;toner: toners;tonicity: hypertonicity;undertone: undertones
+- tone: intonate, overtone, semitone, tonal, toned, toneless, toner, tones, tonic, toning, undertone
+- toned: toneder, tonedest
+- toneless: tonelessly
+- toner: toners
+- tonicity: hypertonicity
+- undertone: undertones
 ### Examples
 - The bass instruments drone on the tonic while the violins weave sixteenth notes around the other notes of the triad.
 - As America reels from the rise of the alt-right, the film arrives as a hopeful tonic to liberal audiences.